-World Education, working with the International Rescue Committee and funded through a grant from USAID, initiates projects to increase access to and improve the quality of education for Burmese refugees and migrants in Thailand.
-World Education trains teachers and school administrators, and works on the development of curriculum and teaching materials, special education, adult literacy and assists with education focused community initiatives such as Parent Teachers Associations (PTAs).
+World Education, working with the International Rescue Committee and funded through a grant from USAID, implemented projects to increase access to and improve the quality of education for Burmese refugees and migrants in Thailand.
+World Education trained teachers and school administrators, and worked on the development of curriculum and teaching materials, special education, adult literacy and assisted with education-focused community initiatives such as Parent Teachers Associations (PTAs).

 To assist refugees and displaced people living outside refugee camps in Thai villages, and to the Thai villagers who host them, World Education also provided targeted education support to several Thai communities along the Thai-Burma border.